eficode-academy/kubernetes-katas/05-storage.md

 Now, you access the Nginx instance using curl.
 You should get a "403 Forbidden", because now the volume you mounted is empty.

 > Hint.
-You learned about exposing deployments on the network in the [service
+You learned about exposing deployments on a NodePort in the [service
 > discovery](02-service-discovery-and-loadbalancing.md) exercise.

-Try to reach the nginx pod by executing a bash shell inside a multitool pod.
+>

-> Hint.
-You learned about the multitool and running command inside a container pod in the [service
+> Hint 2.
+You can curl the nodeport from any device you have access to from the internet; Your machine, your cloud instance, or the multitool container in the cluster.
+You learned about the multitool and running command inside a container pod in the [service discovery](02-service-discovery-and-loadbalancing.md) exercise.
-> discovery](02-service-discovery-and-loadbalancing.md) exercise.

 ```shell
 $ kubectl exec -it multitool-<ID> bash